cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewaySettings.go.md

 - *Type:* interface{}

-Enable matching all variants of user emails (with + or . modifiers) used as criteria in Firewall policies.
+Specify whether to match all variants of user emails (with + or .

+modifiers) used as criteria in Firewall policies.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_settings#enabled ZeroTrustGatewaySettings#enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_settings#enabled ZeroTrustGatewaySettings#enabled}

 ---